Banane9/ApePI/README.md

     public Settings Settings { get; internal set; }
 }

-// NoStop tells it that it can't be returned directly [NoStop] public sealed partial class Players
+// NoEndpoint tells it that it can't be returned directly (i.e. it isn't an endpoint) [NoEndpoint] public sealed partial class Players
 {
     // Key = player.Login